Scribner, Nebraska

 Scribner is a city in Dodge County, Nebraska, United States.
-The population was 857 at the 2010 census.
+As of the 2020 census, Scribner had a population of 843.

 History

 Scribner was platted in 1870 by Lucius D. Richards when the railroad was extended to that point.
 It was named for publishing magnate Charles Scribner I. Today, Scribner remains a town of trade, even though the railroad no longer serves the town.

-By the mid-1970s, the future of railroad service came into question.
-The Chicago & North Western tracks had been experiencing mildly declining freight traffic volumes.
+By the 1970s, the future of railroad service came into question.
+The Chicago & North Western was running fewer trains on the track through town.
+As the decade progressed, the train traffic continued to decline, sparking discussion about potential abandonment.
 Revenue railroad service ultimately ended in spring of 1982, when flooding from the Elkhorn River & nearby Pebble Creek damaged sections of the track.
 With freight traffic mildly declining & flooding damage, the C&NW promptly filed a request with the Interstate Commerce Commission to abandon the line.
 Permission was granted a short time later, leaving the tracks with a dismal future.
 Plans were made to revive railroad service from the newly formed Fremont & Elkhorn Valley Railroad, who purchased the abandoned C&NW track.
 However, the costs were too high to revive railroad service, and the tracks were removed in 1988.